 Point Nepean Walk

-With Bass Straight on one side & Port Philip Bay on the other, the Point Nepean coastal walk is a great way to explore the very tip of the Mornington Peninsula.
+It’s really a shame that so many day-trippers stop at Sorrento or Rosebud.
+With Bass Straight on one side and Port Philip Bay on the other, Point Nepean Coastal Walk is a great way to explore the very tip of the Mornington Peninsula.

 Bushrangers Bay Walking Trail

 Bushranger’s Bay has always been one of Melbourne’s favourite day hikes, and it’s only an hour’s drive south of the city.
 The bay itself was named after two escaped convicts.
 It’s a narrow strip of gravelly sand, surrounded by dark basalt cliffs, with jagged rock pools and some pretty scary rip currents (swimming at Bushrangers isn’t illegal, but it can be super dangerous.
 Best to avoid).

 The Bushrangers Bay Walking Trail runs for 6 kilometres along the cliffs, all the way from Cape Schanck car park.
 It’s arguably got the best coastal views in all of Victoria: you’ll get to see Cape Schanck Lighthouse, Main Creek, rocky, windswept beaches, and groves of shady Banksia trees.
 Allow about 4 hours for this one, and bring plenty of water.

 Werribee Gorge Circuit Walk

 One of the weird things about Werribee Gorge is how far away from actual Werribee it is.
 Instead of heading southwest, down the M1, you drive northwest, up towards Ballarat.
 After about 60 minutes, you’ll hit Werribee Gorge State Park; a tinder-dry network of sandstone canyons shaped over 500 million years.